deshartman/conversation-relay-flex-dialler/README.md

 ## Server Component

 The server handles WebSocket connections and manages conversation relay functionality.
-It includes GPT service integration and communicates with Twilio Functions.
+It includes LLM service integration and communicates with Twilio Functions.

 ### Running the Server